From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

 We consider a broad class of counterfactuals that can be written as

 where the expectation is over the distribution of $(p_t, \xi_t, \bar x_t)$ across markets $t$.
 For instance, $\kappa$ might represent an average price elasticity, average equilibrium price or consumer welfare measure (possibly after a counterfactual change on the supply side).
-Expression~\eqref{eq: cf blp} also subsumes counterfactuals for a specific market, such as the price elasticity at a given $(p, \xi, \bar x)$.
+Counterfactuals for a specific market, such as the price elasticity at a given $(p, \xi, \bar x)$, are also subsumed.
 In this case, $k$ is a deterministic function of $\theta$ and the expectation becomes redundant.
 As we discuss below, $\kappa$ could also represent certain elements of $\theta$, such as the average price coefficient.

-Given the observed aggregate data and a candidate set of proxies $\tilde e$, estimation typically proceeds using GMM based on the moment\footnote{With slight abuse of notation, we now write $\sigma_j$ as functions of $\bar x_t$ and $e$, with the understanding that $\sigma_j$ depends on $e$ only through $(e_j)_{j \in \mathcal J_t}$, and similarly for $\hat \xi_t$.}
+In the standard workflow, given the observed aggregate data and a candidate set of proxies $\tilde e$, the model parameters $\theta$ are first estimated by GMM based on the moment\footnote{With slight abuse of notation, we now write $\sigma_j$ as functions of $\bar x_t$ and $e$, with the understanding that $\sigma_j$ depends on $e$ only through $(e_j)_{j \in \mathcal J_t}$, and similarly for $\hat \xi_t$.}

 where $\hat \xi_{t}(s_t,p_t, \bar x_t, e; \theta) = (\hat \xi_{j}(s_t,p_t, \bar x_t, e; \theta))_{j \in \mathcal J_t}$ is defined implicitly via